 For how many hours must I enroll in order to receive aid?

-Federal regulations state an undergraduate is considered to be a full-time student with 12 hours of enrollment per semester.
+Federal regulations state an undergraduate is considered to be a full-time student with 12 or more hours of enrollment per semester.
 In order to receive the full amount of aid for which you are eligible, you must be enrolled in at least 12 hours of undergraduate classes.
 Some aid may be disbursed for enrollment as low as six hours per semester.
-All Samford aid requires a minimum of 12 hours for disbursement.
+All Samford funded aid requires a minimum of 12 hours for disbursement.

 Some federal aid may be disbursed to undergraduate students with for enrollment as low as six hours per semester.
 Undergraduate students who qualify for a Pell grant may retain eligibility for Pell funds only with enrollment below six hours.
 However, it is important to remember that in most cases, eligibility for Pell and other federal funds will be reduced with the student’s enrollment.